IDCI-Consulting/IDCIKeycloakSecurityBundle/Resources/docs/keycloak-help-guide.md

 ![Create a role](screenshots/create-a-role.png)

-Make sure to have make ADMIN_ROLE a composite role of USER_ROLE to inherit permissions for your client (you must create them before).
+You can also make ADMIN_ROLE a composite role of USER_ROLE to inherit permissions for your client (you must create them before).

 ![Make composite role](screenshots/make-composite-role.png)